A paperfolding paradise

 1734 - Japan: Japanese book by Hayato Ohoka called 'Ranma Zushiki' contains prints of decorations intended to enhance sliding room dividers.
 Among these is a print that shows a group of folded paper objects, including the traditional crane, Komuso, the traditional paper boat and the Tematebako, a modular cube developed from six Menko.

 1797 - Japan: Publication of the Senbazuru Orikata, a book of origami designs, woodcuts and poetry.
-The designs are created by cutting slits in large squares to divide them into several, or many, small, but not completely separate, smaller squares and then folding each of these smaller squares into a paper crane.
+The designs are created by cutting slits in large squares to divide them into several, or many, smaller, but not completely separate, squares and then folding each of these smaller squares into a paper crane.
 The cranes remain connected by beak, legs, or wingtip when the design is complete.

 1800 - England: A painting by John Hill shows two carpenters in a workshop wearing paper hats.

 1806 - The Netherlands: The earliest known drawing of the paperfold now known as the Chinese Junk occurs in the Dutch picture book "Hanenpoot" which Willem Bilderchijk wrote and illustrated for his young son Julius Willem.

 1806 - France: Painting 'Marie-Laetitia Murat portant le buste de Napolean', by Jeanne Elisabeth Chaudet Husson (1767 to 1832) shows a Cocotte or Pajarita on a table beside the figure of the child.

 1812 - Germany: Folding by Carl Adolf Senff of Horse and Rider designs adapted from Pajaritas, which still survive.
 Possibly the oldest representative paperfold the name of whose designer has come down to us.